ChrissyCalliope/documentation-scratchpad/docs/concepts/autoplay.md

 # Autoplay Videos

 By default, **AUTOPLAY** automatically starts the next video for you when the video you are watching ends.
-The next video for you is at the top of your **Up next** column, to the right of your player window.
+The next video for you is the one at the top of your **Up next** column, to the right of your player window.

 The next video does not start playing immediately.
 It is loaded into the player window, and a 10 second countdown is started.
 * If you do nothing, the video starts after the 10 seconds are up.